 • The draw-a-person test has no time limit, but you are encouraged to complete the drawing within a reasonable time.

-• After the drawings are finished, we will ask questions about the figures drawn, such as their age, occupation, or what the person thinks or feels.
-We ask that you do not overthink these questions and instead report what first comes to mind or what you were thinking about the figure while drawing it.
+• After the drawings are finished, we will ask questions about the figures, such as their age, occupation, or what the person thinks or feels.
+We ask that you do not overthink these questions and instead report what first comes to mind or what you were thinking about the figure while creating it.

 Draw-a-person Uses